Digitalist-Open-Cloud/krew-podvolumebackup-list/README.md

 Kubectl Krew plugin to list pod volume backups taken by Velero.

+Pod volume backups (PodVolumeBackup) is a custom resource created while doing volume backups with Velero.
+This plugin reads some data from the custom resource and displays it in a more human readable way.

 Takes one required argument, name of Velero backup, and a second optional argument to set which namespace Velero is running in (default `velero`).

 Pod volume backups are listed in alphabetic order.